camerontsmall/Pamphlet/docs/video/videoplayers.md

 Enter a path to a transparent PNG file to use as an ident.
 This will be displayed in the top-left corner.

+##Audio

+Enter one audio file as a source

+####Player styling

+* <code>theme_color</code>

+Enter a valid CSS colour to change the player bar background colour from the default

+* <code>ident</code>

+Enter a path to a transparent PNG file to use as an ident.
+This will be displayed in the top-left corner.

 ####Radio station current song info

-If using VideoJS to generate a player for an online radio stream, entering the following options will allow the generated video to be populated with the station's current song info.
+If using to generate a player for an online radio stream, entering the following options will allow the generated video to be populated with the station's current song info.

 * <code>server_type</code>